gcpjedi/google-k8s-workshop-v2/modules/02-containers.md

       app -mode=frontend -backend-service=http://backend:8081
     ```

-    Here we run the same executable but now we provide `-frontend=true` parameter which instructs the app to run in frontend mode.
+    Here we run the same executable but now we provide `-mode=frontend` parameter which instructs the app to run in frontend mode.
 We also provide the connection string to that backend.

 1. Verify that all containers are running